billchurch/PiCA/CONTRIBUTING.md

 ## Security Issues

 If you discover a security vulnerability, please do NOT open an issue.
-Email [security@example.com](mailto:security@example.com) instead.
+Email ...something...I'll figure it out in a bit... instead.

 ## Code Style